Skip to content

 This command will output your freshly packaged VSIX, ready to be installed in VS Code.

-Some screenshots (so you get the idea, they are outdated, though)
+Some screenshots (so you get the idea)

 The Credits Section